 Later that night, I angrily chastised my husband for telling me not to come to London, for disappointing me, and that’s when he said it.
 “I’m done with our marriage.
 I’ve moved on.”
 Stunned, the room spinning around me, I reeled from his icy words.
 “You’re just tired,” I rationalized.
 “We’ll talk about it when you come home.”
 But in just a few short days I was faced with the harsh reality that this time there would be no satisfying end to this conversation.
-Clandestinely purchased lingerie not intended for me packed in his suitcase and his eventual confession that he had indeed been involved with a local woman in Hong Kong ten years my junior brought my new reality to the forefront.
+Clandestinely purchased lingerie not intended for me packed in his suitcase and his eventual confession that he had indeed been involved with a local woman in Hong Kong 10 years my junior brought my new reality to the forefront.

 For three months I mourned.
 Everywhere I looked I saw the life we had shared together.
 From the sound of the garage door opening to the abandoned toiletries in our master bathroom, I romanticized ever so fancifully the minute details of our marriage.
-I even offered to forgive my husband for his “transgression” if he would work with me on repairing and rebuilding our marriage, despite my quite vocal and repeated admonitions to him over the course of our twenty-five years together that should he ever be unfaithful, I would, without even the slightest hesitation, divorce him immediately.
+I even offered to forgive my husband for his “transgression” if he would work with me on repairing and rebuilding our marriage, despite my quite vocal and repeated admonitions to him over the course of our 25 years together that should he ever be unfaithful, I would, without even the slightest hesitation, divorce him immediately.
 I, in turn, begged on my knees for forgiveness from him.
 I would be a “better” wife.
 I would swallow the resentments that plagued me, the very ones that had sculpted my own distant and resentful demeanor, and vowed to somehow miraculously become the woman he once knew, and a woman he could now yearn for.
 I know now that this would never have been possible.
 And it wasn’t too long before I realized that my husband was not very interested in reconciling, and that not even the most creative antics would change that.

 The romanticizing soon turned to introspection and then quickly to self-loathing.
-I wasn’t happy in this relationship and I hadn’t been for years.
+I wasn’t happy in this relationship and hadn't been in years.
 How, then, could I have remained in a marriage in which I had grown so increasingly despondent?
 Why had I wasted so much time?
 Why didn’t I have the courage to walk away when things became unbearable?
 Why did I accept for myself certain realties that I would consider unacceptable for my own children in their future relationships?
 The answer to such questions I have discovered, through my foray into dating, lay in my previous inability to know myself.